Red Deer Industrial Institute

 Dates of Operation

-Operated by the Missionary Society of the Methodist Church, although in the school’s first year, the Department of Indian Affairs was responsible for staff appointments and salaries
+Operated by the Missionary Society of the Methodist Church (Canada), although in the school’s first year, the Department of Indian Affairs was responsible for staff appointments and salaries

 Three miles west of Red Deer, Alberta, on the opposite bank of the Red Deer River.

 Red Deer was the first Methodist industrial institute in what would become the province of Alberta.
-When it opened in 1893, the school was not much larger than the mission boarding schools already in place on reserves in the region, but unlike those schools, it was built at a great distance from the communities it was meant to serve—the signing Cree and Salteaux nations of Treaty 6, who lived around and north of Edmonton.
+When it opened in 1893, the school was not much larger than the mission boarding schools already in place on reserves in the region, but unlike those schools, it was built at a great distance from the communities it was meant to serve—the signing Cree and Saulteaux nations of Treaty 6, who lived around and north of Edmonton.
 Located five kilometres west of Red Deer, the nearest reserve was 65 kilometres away.
-This distance contributed to the school’s eventual demise, since the Aboriginal communities of the Edmonton, Hobemma, and Saddle Lake agencies preferred to keep their children closer to home.
-In 1919, Red Deer Industrial Institute was closed, to be replaced by Edmonton IRS.
+This distance contributed to the school’s eventual demise, since the Edmonton, Hobbema, and Saddle Lake First Nations preferred to keep their children closer to home.
+In 1919, Red Deer Industrial Institute was closed, to be replaced by Edmonton Residential School.

 Principal Nelson had a difficult time administering the school: the building was already overcrowded, but 50 students were not enough to run it on the per capita grant of $130 the DIA began to provide at the end of the 1894/95 school year.
 In addition, there was “want of harmony between the Principal and some of the employees,” who had been appointed by the DIA and were, in the Missionary Society’s view, overpaid and, in some cases, unqualified.
 The society demanded another building so as to increase enrolment, as well as a schoolhouse and a playroom for the boys.
 “With the limited accommodation it is next to impossible to secure that separation of the sexes which is so important for the character and efficiency of such an institution,” wrote General Secretary A. Sutherland.
 Sutherland pointed out that the government had agreed to cover the costs of building and maintaining the school until enough students were secured to run it on a per capita basis.
 He threatened to withdraw the society from their agreement to manage the institute if the DIA did not make the required changes.